2018 Celebration of Giving Reception

-PHOENIXVILLE, PA Ė On January 24, 2017 we hosted our annual Celebration of Giving Reception where we recognized all of the groups with whom we have partnered over the past year.
+PHOENIXVILLE, PA Ė On January 30, 2018 we hosted our annual Celebration of Giving Reception at the Columbia Station, where we recognized more than 70 civic groups and non-profits with whom we have partnered over the past year.
+We continued the tradtion of giving back to the communities in which we serve by donating over $98,000 throughout 2017.
 THANK YOU to the organizations, people and events that continue to make the our communities strong and vibrant.
-Read more about our tradition of giving back here: http://bit.ly/2j11H2q
+Read more here.

 Kurt Kunsch Recognized for Charitable Work

 Kurt Kunsch, Trust Managing Director of Phoenixville Federal Bank & Trust is this year's recipient of the Door Opener Award, to be presented by the Chester County Community Foundation on November 2. at West Chester University.
 Read More about this